natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 The first several model results provide insight into how water is distributed through the landscape.  *aet_mn* describes the actual evapotranspiration depth of the hydrologic cycle, showing how much water (precipitation) is lost annually per pixel to evapotranspiration across the subwatershed or subwatershed.

-The *wyield_vol* field contains the estimated annual average water volume that is 'yielded' from each sub-watershed of the watershed of interest.
-This value can be used to determine which sub-watersheds are most important to total annual water yield -- although at this step the user still will not know how much of that water is benefiting downstream users of any type.
+The *wyield_vol* field contains the estimated annual average water volume that is 'yielded' from each subwatershed of the watershed of interest.
+This value can be used to determine which subwatersheds are most important to total annual water yield -- although at this step the user still will not know how much of that water is benefiting downstream users of any type.
 The consumptive use (*consum_vol*) field then shows how much water is used for consumptive activities (such as drinking, bottling, etc.) each year across the landscape per watershed.
 The realized supply (*rsupply_vl*) field contains the difference between cumulative water yield and cumulative consumptive use.
 This value demonstrates where the water supply for hydropower production is abundant and where it is most scarce.
 The user needs to remember that the consumptive use value may not truly represent where water is taken, only where it is demanded.
 This may cause some misrepresentation of the scarcity in certain locations, but this value offers a general sense of the water balance and whether there is a lack of or abundance of water in the watershed of interest.

 The *hp_energy* and *hp_val* values are the most relevant model outputs for prioritizing the landscape for investments that wish to maintain water yield for hydropower production.
 The *hp_val* field contains the most information for this purpose as it represents the revenue attributable to each watershed over the expected lifetime of the hydropower station, or the number of years that the user has chosen to model.
 This value accounts for the fact that different hydropower stations within a large river basin may have different customers who pay different rates for energy production.
 If this is the case, this grid will show which watersheds contribute the highest value water for energy production.
 If energy values do not vary much across the landscape, the *hp_energy* outputs can be just as useful in planning and prioritization.
 Comparing any of these values between landuse scenarios allows the user to understand how the role of the landscape may change under different management plans.